lancearlaus/bitcoin-mixer-sample/README.md

   sbt run
 ```

-which will produce the following instructions:
+which will start the server and produce the following helpful message:

 ```bash
 Get started with the following URLs: